-Best of all, after a year of use we wouldn’t change a word of the review we did after the first month.
+Best of all, after a year of use we wouldn’t change a word of the original review we wrote after the first month of use (see below).
 We absolutely still love the bag and we absolutely still hate that pocket in the lid with the illogical vertical zipper.

 Some people–traveling salesmen, circus performers, flight attendants–claim that they “live out of a suitcase.”
 As full-time road trippers who literally have no home we really, actually, truly live out of our suitcase.